antonioortegajr/idxInternshipNov2018/README.md

 Review git, [HTML, CSS](http://marksheet.io), [JavaScript] (http://www.learn-js.org/).
 * Use the skill to make a website in Github
+* Purchased domain (ryandellis.com) and linked webpage from Github to domain
+* Used AWS to receive emails from website (ryandellis.com)

 ## Second Project
-* Use these skills to make parse JSON response in NodeJs.
+* Use these skills to make parse JSON response in NodeJs
+* Parsed sample JSON to output values
+* Testing by co-workers

 ## Third Project
 * Use skills to create CSV mapping application